-- 1. The financial statements and notes, as set out on pages 8 to 35 are in accordance with the Corporations Act 2001 and: - (i) comply with Australian Accounting Standards which, as stated in accounting policy Note 1(a) to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - (ii) give a true and fair view of the Company's financial position as at 30 June 2020 and of the performance for the year ended on that date; - 2.
-In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
-The audited remuneration disclosures set out in the remuneration report section of the Directors' report comply with Accounting Standard AASB124 Related Party Disclosures and the Corporations Regulations 2001.
+- 1. The financial statements and notes, as set out on pages 9 to 35 are in accordance with the Corporations Act 2001 and: - (i) comply with Australian Accounting Standards which, as stated in accounting policy Note 1(a) to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - give a true and fair view of the Company's financial position as at 30 June 2023 and of the performance for the year ended on that date; - 2.
+In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.